Get insider access

 Bose Home Speaker 500

 The Bose Home Speaker 500 is a better speaker than the Apple HomePod mini overall.
 The Bose is a stereo Bluetooth speaker that can get louder and produce a more extended low-bass than the Apple.
-There are bass and treble adjustments in its companion app to tweak its sound to your liking.
 It also offers outstanding voice assistant support with Alexa and Google Assistant built-in and has no trouble understanding your commands.
-However, the Apple comes with Siri built-in, which some Apple users may prefer.
+However, Apple comes with built-in Siri, which some Apple users may prefer.
 It also has better directivity, resulting in a more open-sounding soundstage.

 Sonos Five

 The Sonos Five is a better speaker for music than the Apple HomePod mini.
 It can get louder than the Apple and can produce a thumpy and rumbling low-bass which may please fans of bass-heavy music.
-It also comes with bass and treble adjustments to customize its sound to your liking.
-However, the Apple comes with Siri built-in and can understand your commands from far and in noisy settings.
+However, the Apple comes with a built-in Siri and can understand your commands from afar and in noisy settings.
 It also has significantly less compression present at max volume, so your audio sounds cleaner at louder volumes.

 Bose SoundLink Revolve